JesseBrand/dnding-notes/posts/generic/races/Dragonborn.md

-A [[generic/races/Race]] of humanoid reptilians, they draconic ancestry is undeniable.
+A [[Race]] of humanoid reptilians, they draconic ancestry is undeniable.

 Some notable Dragonborn in this Campaign:
 * [[Lynxakasendalor Ghesh]] (Brass)